ieshiak/EventTrackerProject/README.md

 The Dream Journal Application is a web-based platform designed to help users record, manage, and reflect on their dreams.
 It provides users with a convenient way to document their dreams, explore patterns, and gain insights into their subconscious mind.

-## Description

-The Dream Journal Application allows users to create, read, update, and delete dream entries through a user-friendly interface.
 Users can log in to their accounts, add new dream entries, view their existing dreams, update dream details, and delete dreams as needed.
+The application offers a user-friendly interface that simplifies the process of recording and managing dream entries.
+Through the Dream Journal Application, users can track their dream experiences, analyze trends, and reflect on their subconscious thoughts and emotions.
 ## Login Credentials

 To log in to the application, please use the following credentials: <br>